QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 2. Download and install Julia, from `download page <http://julialang.org/downloads/>`_ , accepting all default options

-    * Do not install JuliaPro due to its limited number of available packages
+    * We do not recommend `JuliaPro <https://juliacomputing.com/products/juliapro.html>`_ due to its limited number of available packages

 3. Open Julia, by navigating to Julia through your menus or desktop icons